Kilometre zero: Thailand

-Thailand has two points declared as kilometre zero.
-The National Highway's kilometre zero is the Democracy Monument on Ratchadamnoen Avenue, and the railway's kilometre zero is the Erawan Elephant Monument, in front of Bangkok railway station.
+Thailand has two points declared as kilometre zero, both in its capital Bangkok.
+The National Highway's kilometre zero is near the Democracy Monument on Ratchadamnoen Avenue and the railway's kilometre zero is the Erawan Elephant Monument in front of Bangkok railway station.

+Uganda

+The Main Post Office building along Kampala Road in Kampala traditionally serves this purpose in Uganda and marks the Kilometre Zero for all distances from Kampala.